buttermilk-crypto/tweetPepper/README.md

 ## UUIDs and Identifiers

 The explicit intention is that a block is universally distinct from any other and can be recalled from a database or storage system, such as a registry.
-To achieve this we use a UUID.
+To achieve this we have been using a UUID.

 More recently I looked into using a more compact encoding.
-The [BijectiveEncoder class](https://github.com/buttermilk-crypto/tweetnacl-java/blob/master/src/main/java/com/cryptoregistry/tweet/url/BijectiveEncoder.java) shrinks the 128 bit UUID value into a 22 byte String.
+The [BijectiveEncoder class](https://github.com/buttermilk-crypto/tweetnacl-java/blob/master/src/main/java/com/cryptoregistry/tweet/url/BijectiveEncoder.java) shrinks the 36 character UUID String value into a more compact 22 byte String.
 For example:

 	{
 	  "a4BdeTMcoVJC2bbwm3hhB-E": {